-The Supreme Court signed SCO 2005 that addresses livestreaming public court proceedings, effective April 13, 2023.
+On April 13, 2023, the Alaska Supreme Court issued SCO 2005 that addresses livestreaming public court proceedings.
 The order addresses cases that are open to the public and does not allow livestreaming proceedings in a confidential case.
 For each case, the judge will determine, based on the factors in SCO 2005, if a public court proceeding will be livestreamed.